When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Adonis

-While Adonis is best-known for its connection to Greek mythology, several notable figures helped establish its growing popularity.
-They include:
+While Adonis is best-known for its connection to Greek mythology, several notable figures helped establish its growing popularity in sports and arts.

-• Adonis Adelecino Jordan: American basketball player for the Seattle SuperSonics, the Milwaukee Bucks, and Denver Nuggets.
+• Adonis Jordan: An American former basketball player for the NBA who played for the Seattle SuperSonics and Denver Nuggets.

 Is Adonis a Good Name?

 Adonis is a unique name with a fascinating history.
-While it may give a child a lot to live up to, they’ll likely thank you for giving them such a powerful moniker.
+While it may give a child a lot to live up to regarding the “handsome” definition, it is a sophisticated, historical choice that is widely accepted in modern times.

 Is Adonis a Unisex Name?

 Adonis is traditionally a male name because of its strong association with Greek mythology.
-With that considered, any name (especially if you use a slight variation) can be used for a male or female child.
+With that considered, any name (especially if you use a slight variation) can be used for a male or female child, though it remains rare for girls.

 Feedback: Was This Article Helpful?